 - What divisions existed within your side?
 How do you intend to present that?

-- All members of the group should plan to speak for at least five minutes.
+- All members of the group should plan to speak for at least four minutes.
 You should not, however, assume that you will be making a series of consecutive speeches.
 Think of it as a true debate in which you will have the opportunity to offer your arguments and rebut the other side.

 - You should consult the readings we have done in the course, including the state constitutions, the Articles of Confederation, the Constitution and proposed bill of rights, as well as Unruly Americans and Radicalism of the American Revolution.